YINI-lang/yini-cli/docs/project-setup.md

 # Project Setup

-Here you'll find some info for install/setup/directory structure.
+Here you will find some **more detailed info** for install/setup/directory structure.

 ## Main Techs
 - Source in **TypeScript**